xga-cga/RememberOS/readme.md

 ::GOALS::
 save states -- application and system
-Little or no processing
+        A.  Little or no processing
-	Use Look up tables and adding but no or limited processing.
+	B.  Use Look up tables and adding but no or limited processing.
   No having to remember how to use
-  -- on screen display
+            A.-- on screen display
-  -- paper icon labels on keyboard
+            B.-- paper icon labels on keyboard

  ::SYSTEM IDEAS

 -PLAY-
 SOFTWARE